Godot Introduction (for Pythoners)

 Resources can be serialized in a file.

-In that case load(resourcepath)
+In that case load(resourcepath) obtains it.

 Debugging